Malik Yusef: Early life

 Jones' surname means "King Joseph" (Malik and Yusuf, respectively) in Arabic.
 He was raised in Chicago's South Side neighborhood, known as the "Wild 100's", where he became affiliated with the Blackstone Rangers street gang; he is no longer involved in gang activity.
 In his youth, he became friendly with the rapper Common.
 He is dyslexic, which he first realized as a teenager.
 He first became known regionally as a street poet, and later into an actor, mainly acting out of his "street hustler" persona.

-As a spoken word artist, Jones uses poetry to explore a wide range of personal and social issues while maintaining a global perspective aimed at fostering benevolence.
-His work blends street vernacular with diverse musical backdrops, including hip-hop beats, organic keyboards, guitars, and horns.
-Jones is renowned for his role as a "wordsmith", delivering verses that reflect his experiences growing up in Chicago's urban landscape.
-His poetry offers insights into the complexities of inner-city life and broader socio-economic challenges.

 Yusef draws inspiration from various sources, including his children, dreams, ancestral heritage, and influential poets such as Langston Hughes, William Shakespeare, Haki Madhubuti, and Phillis Wheatley.
 His spoken word artistry has not only shaped his career but has also been featured in high-profile promotional campaigns for brands such as ASCAP, Sprite, Coca-Cola, General Motors, Chrysler, Verizon, Miller Brewing Co., and Nike.

 Acting career

-He got his first break when New Line Cinema Director Ted Witcher commissioned him to coach Larenz Tate in the romantic drama Love Joneswhich went on to garner a Sundance Film Festival Award and three NAACP Image Awards.
+He got his first break when New Line Cinema Director Ted Witcher commissioned him to coach Larenz Tate in the romantic drama Love Jones which went on to garner a Sundance Film Festival Award and three NAACP Image Awards.
 While filming in Chicago, Yusef additionally made a cameo as a guest spoken word artist.

 In 2007 he collaborated with Director Frey Hoffman (Kanye West's "Jesus Walks", Sa-Ra' featuring Erykah Badu and Talib Kweli "Feel the Bass") for the film adaptation of Yusef's poem "Hollywood Jerome".
 The two contemporaries previously joined forces for Yusef's 2005 music video "Wouldn't You Like to Ride" featuring Kanye West and Common.
 Their film "The Untimely Demise of Hollywood Jerome" presents a gritty street drama, chronicling the tale of a 14-year-old South Side gang member who idolizes classic Hollywood gangsters like the archetypical Scarface and Godfather.
 Yusef and Hoffman's film openly confronts pop culture's misrepresentation and glorification of gang warfare.
 The film culminates in the protagonist caught up in a police stand-off on the opposite side of town.
 Cameos include Kanye West and Twista.